 I’ve been earning airline miles and points since 1994 so I already had the American Airlines miles.

-But if I didn’t have the miles, here are the cards I would apply for:
+But if you don’t have the miles, these are the cards I would get to earn American miles:

 Hotels